 The image was a teraphim, a figurine used as a household idol as a fertility and good luck charm.
-In ancient Israel, teraphim were intended as helps in worshipping the true God.
+In ancient Israel, teraphim was intended as it supposed to help in worshipping the true God.
 They didn't think of the teraphim as other gods, but as representing the Lord God of Israel.
-Rachel, the wife of Jacob, also had teraphim (called house-hold idols in Genesis 31:19).
-People still have this kind of idols in contemporary religion.
+Rachel, the wife of Jacob, also had teraphim which was called household idols in Genesis 31:19.
+People still have these kinds of idols in contemporary religion.
 Often they replace true worship of our God.

-In 1 Samuel 15:23, when Samuel said to Saul, "For rebellion is as the sin of witch-craft, and stubbornness is as iniquity and idolatry."
-The word idolatry is the word teraphim.
-In the godly reforms of Josiah, he prohibited the use of household idols (1 Kings 23:24).
+In 1 Samuel 15:23, when Samuel said to Saul, "For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry."
+The word idolatry is the Hebrew word teraphim.
+In the godly reforms of Josiah, he prohibited the use of household idols in 1 Kings 23:24.

-Clearly, God's people had no business having or using an image like this.
+Clearly, God's people had no business in having or using an image like this.
 Obviously, this household idol belonged to Michal.
-It shows that Michal's didn't have the kind of relationship with God she should have.
-And, this weak relationship with God will show up in Michal as the story of David's life unfolds (2 Samuel 6:16-23).
+It shows that Michal's didn't have the kind of relationship with God that David had.
+And, this weak relationship with God will show up in Michal as the story of David's life unfolds in 2 Samuel 6:16-23.

-Michal's loyalty however, proved faulty.
+118 Michal's loyalty for her husband, however, proved faulty.
 Unlike her brother Jonathan, Michal shrunk away from the risks of standing for the truth.
-She had placed her trust in her own schemes rather than in God, and her betrayal left David even more vulnerable to Saul's fury.
-As David wondered around in the darkness after he escaped from the hands of Saul, he poured his heart out to God in a song.
+She had placed her trust in her own schemes rather than in God, and her betrayal left David even more dangerous to Saul's fury.

+As David wandered around in the darkness after he escaped from the hands of Saul, he poured his heart out to God in a song.
 We find it in Psalm 59.